 This is the classic finish to a Thanksgiving dinner — homemade spiced pumpkin pie with fresh pumpkin baked in a flaky butter crust.

 If you're looking for something a little special to end your Thanksgiving dinner, this simple, light and creamy and not-too-sweet crustless pumpkin cheesecake with pumpkin spices will delight your guests.

 No pumpkin in the house?
-In that case, this baked ricotta cheesecake with sweet plump cooked blueberries and covered with more blueberries is simple to make, rich, creamy and delicious.
+In that case, this "cheesecake" loaf bursting with fresh blueberries and a hint of lemon is moist, rich, creamy and delicious.

 Caramelized Corsican Apple Tart

 One of my favorite treats, this custardy caramelized cake loaded with gooey baked apples is deliciously decadent but surprisingly easy to make.

 Moist delicious glazed bundt cake bursting with blueberries in every bite, this is one of my favorite desserts for entertaining.
 Everybody loves it.